These smart plugs are your smart home's secret weapon

 iHome ISP8

-The iHome ISP8 SmartPlug works with a slew of leading smart-home platforms, including Amazon Echo and Apple HomeKit.
+The iHome ISP8 SmartPlug works with a slew of leading smart home platforms, including Amazon Echo and Apple HomeKit.
 Plus, its base performance is reliable.
-It doesn't work with IFTTT for extended integrations, but it can connect your dumb old lamp to Siri, Alexa, Wink, SmartThings or Nest.
+It works with IFTTT for extended integrations and can connect your dumb old lamp to Siri, Alexa, Wink, SmartThings or Nest.
 The iHome ISP8 is a solid choice for anyone wanting a variety of integrations.

 Read our iHome ISP8 review.